 On the streets and in the subways, in bus terminals and business districts, and along the commuter rails of New York City, Westchester and Long Island, you'll find BRC Homeless Outreach workers.
 BRC is there around the clock, motivating homeless individuals sleeping in public spaces to take a step toward reclaiming their lives.
 Outreach offers a hand-up, not hand-out, and every day men and women who once lived in a public space accept our outstretched hand and take a step inside.
 BRC also trains volunteers who commit to a regular schedule, to work side-by-side with our outreach teams.
-2,200 times in 2012, our outreach teams assisted individuals to appropriate shelter.
+3,595 times in FY2015, our outreach teams assisted individuals to appropriate shelter.
 And many of the places homeless people choose to go are at BRC.

 At any hour of the day or night, the Chemical Dependency Crisis Center welcomes both those in need of residential detoxification from drugs and alcohol, and those in imminent risk of relapse.
 Licensed by New York State's Office of Alcoholism and Substance Abuse Services, the Crisis Center's 24-beds for men and women operate with 24-hour nursing supervision.
 Unlike hospitals, the Crisis Center does not require insurance; the only thing required is the desire to be sober.
 In 2012, the Crisis Center served 1,782 individuals, and more than half continued on with further treatment after discharge.
 The Crisis Center also is home to the Medical Respite Program, which BRC operates jointly with Saint Vincent's Hospital, providing easy access to health care for individuals with serious medical needs that do not require hospitalization.